abinit/abinit/doc/tutorial/compilation.md

 #define HAVE_MPI_IO 1
 ```

+This file tells us that we are building Abinit with MPI support, that we have a library implementing the MPI2 specifications
+and that our MPI library supports parallel MPI-IO.
+Of course, end users are mainly concerned with the final summary reported by the configure script to understand whether
+a particular feature has been activated or not but more advanced users may find the content of `config.h` valuable to
+understand what's going on.

+At this point, we can start to compile the package with e.g. *make -j2*
+If everything goes as expect, you should end up with a bunch of executables in *src/98_main*.
+However, the fact that the compilation completed successfully does not necessarily imply that the executables
+work as expected as there are several things that can go wrong at runtime.

+First of all, let's try to execute `abinit --version`.
+If this is a parallel build, you may need to use `mpirun -n 1 abinit --version` even for a sequential run.
+as certain MPI libraries are not able to bootstrap the MPI framework without mpirun (mpiexec).

 To get the summary of options activated during the build, run *abinit* with the `-b` option
 (or `--build` if you prefer the verbose version)

 ```sh